BPS-Circular-API/docs-page/docs/API/hosting-the-api/hosting-on-pterodactyl.md

 5. After the server is created and the auto-installation has completed, put in the API files from [Our Repository](https://github.com/BPS-Circular-API/api)
 6. Make sure the main API file is `main.py`
 7. Click the run button.
 The server should start up
-8. Now, You will need to route the API port using your web-server, here I will be using Apache on Ubuntu Server 20.04.
+8. Now, You will need to route the API port using your web-server, here I will be using Apache2 on Ubuntu Server 20.04.
+9. Set the `example.com.conf` up in `/etc/apache2/sites-enabled`, and then add this apache config.
+Remember to replace `example.com` with your domain name.

 `example.com-le-ssl.conf`
 ```apacheconf